-517.34 Reporting Excess Space, Buildings, and Land
+517.33 Reporting Underutilized Space, Buildings, and Land

-Facilities Planning will identify and report all excess space in Postal Serviceowned and leased buildings and in undeveloped Postal Service-owned and leased sites.
-In turn, Facilities Planning will notify, through regular channels, Realty Asset Management that excess space exists and the space should be either sold or leased.
-Facilities' finance number is credited for the gross proceeds or rental income generated by the respective sale or outlease/ sublease for leasing of excess property or space to federal and non-federal tenants.
+Provided that District Operations notifies Facilities, Facilities Planning will identify and report all underutilized space in Postal Service-owned and Postal Service-leased buildings and in undeveloped Postal Service-owned and -leased sites.
+In turn, Facilities Planning will notify, through regular channels, Facilities Real Estate Assets that excess space exists and the space should be either sold or leased.
+Facilities' finance number is credited for the gross proceeds or rental income generated by the respective sale or outlease/sublease for leasing of underutilized property or space to federal and non-federal tenants.